Found us from search engine?

 The biggest of these is using big words to sound smart.
 All it does is confuse your audience while making you look pretentious.

 Using big words excludes large sections of your audience.
-Remember, in a globalised world, a lot of your potential audience might be reading your content in a second language.
+Remember, in a globalized world, a lot of your potential audience might be reading your content in a second language.

 Using simple, straightforward language keeps things clear.
 That means easy.
 That means better.